cakephp/docs/en/development/routing.rst

         parameters and supplying the name of a custom routing class.

     Routes are a way of connecting request URLs to objects in your application.
-    At their core routes are a set or regular expressions that are used to match requests to destinations.
+    At their core routes are a set of regular expressions that are used to match requests to destinations.

     Examples::